magpylib/magpylib/docs/examples/plot_09_compound_class.md

 +++

 The Magpylib `Collection` object class serves the purpose of grouping multiple sources and/or sensors in a single object.
-This bares the advantage of manipulating multiple objects with single commands and can for example be used to create a compound object that acts as a unique source.
+This bares the advantage of manipulating multiple objects with single commands such as `move` and `rotate`.
+It can for example be used to create a compound object that acts as a unique source.
-A `Collection` also have its own position and holds some basic styling properties that can be useful to modify the 3D-representation when plotting.
+A `Collection` also have its own position and holds some basic styling properties that can be useful to modify the associated 3D-representation when plotting it with the `show` method.

 +++